NEW ZEALAND - The North Island 6 or 10 Days

 • ⚠️ Always bring warm clothes and a good waterproof jacket because the weather can change fast at high altitudes.

-• Guided walks, canoeing and mountain biking are popular in the region.
+• Guided walks, canoeing, and mountain biking are popular in the region.

 • Outfitters: Adrift Guided Outdoor Adventures or Adventure Outdoors.

 • Overnight: Skotel Alpine Resort or The Park Hotel.
-(Night 1 of 2)
+(Night 2 of 3)

 • Continue to explore the various activities at Tongariro National Park. ⛈️ If bad weather ruins plans, many visitors drive two hours to Rotorua. <Read about Rotorua activities>